What You Need To Know About Magazine Holsters, Mag Carriers And So On [updated 2021]

 As we can see, the evidence indicates that even police do not have to shoot their guns dry in most shooting incidents.
 However, we also know that sometimes they do; a lot of people are aware of the Tim Gramins shooting and of course the 1986 Miami shootout and North Hollywood bank robbery.
 The latter shooting involved more than 2,000 rounds being fired!

-So while there are some salacious, high-profile exceptions...the reality is that there is little data-supported need for a reload in terms of the threat.
+So while there are some salacious, high-profile exceptions...the reality is that there is little data-supported need for a reload in terms of the threats that armed civilians actually are confronted with.

 However, the above figures also indicate the average shooting will take somewhere between 2 and 7 shots to resolve.
-Therefore, if you carry a pistol with lower capacity such as a snubnose revolver or 1911 in .45 ACP, it would be a good practice to carry a reload.
+Therefore, if you carry a pistol with lower capacity such as a snubnose revolver or 1911 in .45 ACP, it starts to become a little more necessary.

 Wearing A Mag Carrier